Checking and Verifying the Age of Golf Cart Batteries

 Let’s look at the internet first.

 The internet is basically a long-distance retailer and everything you buy there must be shipped.
-Shipping is more difficult when it comes to golf cart batteries, because six of them can weigh a lot, meaning the shipping charge will add much money to the initial price.
+Shipping is more difficult, because six of them can weigh a lot, meaning the shipping charge will add much money to the initial price.
 In comparison, lithium-ion batteries are lighter and will cost less to ship.

 There is also the fact that a battery containing acid can be considered as having a hazardous material.
 Depending on the supplier and how they will ship, you could end up with an unpleasant and possibly dangerous surprise.